George is a recording engineer, producer and musician. He now works mostly from his own studio in Newton Abbot, Devon.

 He engineered for producers such as John Leckie, Brendan Lynch, Gil Norton and Mike Hedges, and worked at all the leading London studios including Abbey Road, AIR, Olympic, RAK, Townhouse, Strongroom, Miloco and Metropolis.
 In the 1990s George had enormous success working with self-producing artists such as Bernard Butler (‘Stay’ reached Number 12 in the UK) and Teenage Fanclub (‘Ain’t That Enough’ was their highest ever charting single).
 Primal Scream’s single ‘Kowalski’ reached Number 8 after he mixed it.
 George also engineered remixes such as Gabrielle (‘Rise’), New Radicals, The Corrs, and Mary J. Blige, and has worked with Mike Oldfield, Porcupline Tree, Blur and Texas.
 He recorded Appleton, produced Jake Shillingford’s Exile Inside, French recording legend Johnny Hallyday, and worked with the Opera Babes.
 He also recorded Darius, mixed Blue, and engineered Steve Winwood and 22-20s albums.
 George travelled to New York to work with Longwave and in London worked with New Radicals’ Gregg Alexander.

 He designed and built Bank Cottage Studio in 2005.
 Lucky Soul were first through the doors and returned late 2006 to finish their acclaimed debut album.
-They have been back recently to mix a forthcoming album.
+They came back in 2016 for George to mix their acclaimed Hard Lines album.
 Since 2005 clients have included Andy Yorke, The SheBeats, Rhythms Del Mundo, Slade, Ocean Colour Scene, Stornoway, Frank Turner and Tony Iommi.
 George recorded the Classical Relief For Haiti single at Metropolis and mixed and mastered it (playing the bass guitar part too) at Bank Cottage.

 George has also branched into composition and performing, with some notable success in production music for TV.
 His co-composition Extra Time was featured on ITV1 UEFA Champions League Weekly and ITV1 Guinness Premiership.
 His works are published by Warner Chappell, Sonoton, The Artful Library and KPM.
 His works have been used in commercials for Coke, Woolworths (Australia) and Philips.